dappnode/DAppNodeDocs/docs/user/staking/ethereum/dvt-technologies/ssv-network.md

 Add your node as a DKG endpoint in the [SSV App Operator Config](https://app.ssv.network/).
 You must set: `http://<your-public-ip>:14515`.
 Make sure your `14515` port is open in your router setup.

 :::info
 You can get your public IP by clicking on the avatar in the upper-right corner of the Dappnode UI.
+If you're having trouble using your public IP, you can also use your Dappnode's dynDNS domain in the same format: `http://<your-dynDNS-domain>:14515`.
 :::

 :::tip It's important that you understand that the requirements of the DV node runner are not the same as a Solo Stakers'.
 This technology facilitates the creation of Distributed Validators between a group of independent people.
 This means you are placing significant trust in the participants you'll run this Distributed Validator with.